brookdb/creatorverse/README.md

 ## Notes

-- Initially I wanted to display follower count of the creator on social media but time was not on my side.
+- I wanted to display follower count of the creator on their social media but time was not on my side.
 - some image sizes don't render well as a circular image on the creator tile.
+- I also couldn't figure out how to use scss on vite to override the default bootstrap colors
 ## License

 Copyright [👉🏿 2024] [👉🏿 Brook Daba]